 One element that is often used to complicate language is that of the double (or multiple) negative.
 When you’re dealing with complicated ideas, any additional element of difficulty can make things much more challenging.
 If I were to tell you, for example, that it would be disingenuous for me to claim that I was not entirely without regret when I chose not to abstain from the vote on the ban, I would not be totally surprised if you weren’t completely sure whether I had voted, or how I felt about my decision.

-The case made by the ethicist, the specified speaker in this example, is that one would be wrong to claim that the absence of an inclination otherwise makes a person undeserving of praise for doing the right thing, based on the fact that although we consider the successful resistance of wrongful inclinations particularly virtuous, there is not less virtue associated with a complete cessation of such wrongful inclinations.
+The case made by the ethicist, the specified speaker in this example, is that one would be wrong to claim that the absence of an inclination otherwise makes a person undeserving of praise for doing the right thing, based on the fact that although we consider the successful resistance of wrongful inclinations particularly virtuous, there is not less virtue associated with a complete cessation of such wrongful inclinations. that’s a tough point by itself, made even more complicated by the language choices used by the test makers!

 Perhaps this point could have been made in a slightly more straightforward way: Just because someone doesn’t even want to do bad, that doesn’t mean the person is not virtuous.
 Sure, we usually think of resisting bad desires as a virtue, but it’s just as good to have totally gotten rid of such desires in the first place.

-I’m not unconvinced that these test makers are very good at what they do.
+The bottom line is that you need to carefully track negatives.
+And that’s because I’m not unconvinced that these test makers are very good at what they do.